dimagi/commcare-hq/docs/js-guide/integration-patterns.md

 We use our own `dimagi/jquery.rmi` library to post ajax calls to methods in Django Views that have been tagged to allow remote method invocation.
 Each RMI request creates a Promise for handling the server response.

-`dimagi/jquery.rmi` was modeled after [Djangular's RMI](http://django-angular.readthedocs.org/en/latest/remote-method-invocation.html)), and currently relies on a portion of that library to handle server responses.
+`dimagi/jquery.rmi` was modeled after [Django-Angular's RMI](http://django-angular.readthedocs.org/en/latest/remote-method-invocation.html)), and currently relies on a portion of that library to handle server responses.

 The [README for dimagi/jquery.rmi](http://github.com/dimagi/jquery.rmi) has excellent instructions for usage.